Purely infinite locally compact Hausdorff \'{e}tale groupoids and their $C^*$-algebras: Pure infiniteness and paradoxical comparison

-\begin{Rmk} Compare to \cite{B-L} and \cite{Ra-Sims}, in the case that $\CG$ is ample, Proposition 3.8 shows that our paradoxical comparison is equivalent to that all compact open sets in $\GU$ is $(2 ,1)$-paradoxical in the sense of Definition 4.5 in \cite{B-L}. \end{Rmk}
+\begin{Rmk} Compare to \cite{B-L} and \cite{Ra-Sims}, in the case that $\CG$ is ample, for a non-empty compact open set $O$, it can be verified $O\prec_{\CG, 2} O$ if and only if $O$ is $(2 ,1)$-paradoxical in the sense of Definition 4.5 in \cite{B-L}.
+Then Proposition 3.8 shows that our paradoxical comparison is equivalent to that all compact open sets in $\GU$ is $(2 ,1)$-paradoxical if $\CG$ is ample. \end{Rmk}